KirlosYousef/OnboardMate/README.md

 ## License

 OnboardMate is available under the MIT License.
-See the LICENSE file for more info.
+See the [LICENSE.md](LICENSE.md) file for more info.

 ---